secretagentan/lab-w07d01-secrets/readme.md

 - [ ] Update `main.hbs` to include a form to add a secret.

-When a user adds a secret submit the values via AJAX and render a new secret.
+When a user adds a secret submit the values via AJAX and render the new secret.

 - [ ] Update the templates to include a "Remove" button with an "X"